lindsaygrizzard/ArtUP/README.md

 pip install -r requirements.txt
 ```

+* Set up [Foreman] (http://ddollar.github.io/foreman/) to [source .env] (http://mauricio.github.io/2014/02/09/foreman-and-environment-variables.html).

+* Run Postgres server in a separate shell window.
+If you don't have Postgres, see [Postgres.app] (http://postgresapp.com/).

-* Create the database for sqlite3
+* Create the database in Postgres
 ```
-touch artup.db;
+CREATE DATABASE artup;
 ```

-* Back in your virtual environment, run the following to set up the tables in your sqlite3 database:
+* Back in your virtual environment, run the following to set up the tables in your Postgres database:
 ```
-python -i model.py
+foreman run python -i model.py db.create_all()
-db.create_all()
 ```

 * Run the app:
 ```
-python server.py
+foreman run python server.py
 ```

 * Navigate to `localhost:5000` on your browser.